 Note that rafting is not regulated in Peru.
 There are deaths every year and some rivers are so remote that rescues can take days.
 In addition, some companies are not environmentally responsible and leave camping beaches dirty.
 Book excursions only with reputable, well-recommended agencies and avoid cut-rate trips.
 A good operator will have insurance, provide you with a document indicating that they are registered, and have highly experienced guides with certified first-aid training who carry a properly stocked medical kit.
 Choose one that provides top-notch equipment, including self-bailing rafts, US Coast Guard–approved life jackets, first-class helmets and spare paddles.
 Many good companies raft rivers accompanied by a kayaker experienced in river rescue.

-For more on river running in Peru, visit www.peruwhitewater.com.
+For more on rafting in Peru, visit www.peruwhitewater.com.

 With consistent, uncrowded waves and plenty of remote breaks to explore, Peru has a mixed surfing scene that attracts dedicated locals and international die-hards alike.
 Kitesurfing and paddleboarding are also emerging as popular sports.

 Peru’s north coast has a string of excellent breaks.
 The most famous is Puerto Chicama, where rides of more than 2km are possible on what’s considered the longest left-hand break in the world.
-Also, very consistent waves can be found at Pacasmayo, and outside Chiclayo at Pimentel and Santa Rosa.
+Very consistent waves can also be found at Pacasmayo, and outside Chiclayo at Pimentel and Santa Rosa.
 It's also worth checking out Lobitos and Máncora.

 Máncora is a hub for paddleboarding and kitesurfing, which has also caught on in Paracas.